Free Lesson on the 7 Elements of Art by artist Lillian Gray.

 If we’re going to do a pencil sketch of a still life and we are only allowed to use a pencil, how do I tell the viewer that this is hair, this is brick, this is glass, this is smooth. this is glossy, this is soft, this is wood?

-How do I communicate all of these things only using a pencil?
+How do I communicate all of these textures only using a pencil?

 We do so by creating the illusion of texture.